The worst place on Earth to be a mammal

 Captain Cook's arrival changed everything for this land and the Maori -- the indigenous people who first found it -- but Hollywood's discovery put those changes on steroids.

-For years, New Zealand's biggest problem was "brain-drain," as the country's best and brightest took year-long jobs or sabbaticals in Australia, Europe or America and never came back.

-But as more people realized that the Middle Earth, Narnia and Pandora on their HD screens are really #nofilter locations in New Zealand, foreign interest in this far-away fantasy land peaked.
+For years, New Zealand's biggest problem was "brain drain," as the country's best and brightest took yearlong jobs or sabbaticals in Australia, Europe or America and never came back.
+But as more people realized that the Middle Earth, Narnia and Pandora on their HD screens are really #nofilter locations in New Zealand, foreign interest in this faraway fantasy land peaked.

 If Hobbiton was anything like Auckland, the average hole would go for a million dollars.